 The UN Refugee Agency: What does UNHCR stand for?
 What does it do?
 Current news and stories of courage from across the world.

-Racism, No Way!: Anti-racism education for Australian schools.
+Racism, No Way!: Anti-racism information for students and Australian Schools.

 Taking IT Global: Online discussions and ideas for action.